kundajelab/deeplift/README.md

 DeepLIFT: Deep Learning Important FeaTures
 ===

+**An major update to DeepLIFT reflecting the methods described in our [latest paper](https://github.com/AvantiShri/appendices/raw/master/deeplift_arxiv_submission.pdf)) is planned for the coming week**.
+The current implementation contains the methods from our original preprint, which didn't describe the RevealCancel rule.

 Algorithms for computing importance scores in deep neural networks.
 Implements the methods in ["Learning Important Features Through Propagating Activation Differences"](https://arxiv.org/abs/1605.01713) by Shrikumar, Greenside, Shcherbina & Kundaje.

 **Please be aware that figuring out optimal references is still an unsolved problem and we are actively working on a principled solution.
 Suggestions on good heuristics for different applications are welcome**